jmxtrans/jmxtrans-agent/README.md

 # embedded-jmxtrans

 In process JMX metrics exporter.
-Inspired by JMXTrans but embedded inside your java process (e.g. Tomcat).
+Inspired by the standalone version of jmxtrans but embedded inside your java process (e.g. Tomcat).

 An in process JMX Exporter will solve the problem of remote JMX access in cloud-style and elastic environments where the IP address of the Java servers is unknown and where RMI-IIOP is disabled (e.g. Amazon Elastic Beanstalk, Cloudbees, ...).